aaronmhowe/489-petition/README.md

     1. I've added a batch script `start.bat` at the root of the project directory `\petition`.
     2. The application can be launched by entering `start.bat` in your terminal.
         - Dependencies for NodeJS and ExpressJS should be installed automatically by executing this script, but in the event the script doesn't work, see the alternate instructions section below.
+    3. The React app is configured to run on port 3000, and the backend app is configured to run on port 4000.
+        - Once you run the batch script (assuming it works), you can copy-paste `http://localhost:4000` into your browser's URL to test the application.

 **Set-up and Execution (Linux/MacOS Users)**
 1. From Terminal, Clone the Application